 In order for the country implementing the measure to consider and reflect on the comments, it is generally advised to comment on the TBT notification at an early stage.
 (Footnote 9).
-The list of enquiry points for each country is published on the WTO website.
-In Japan, the Ministry of Foreign Affairs and Japan External Trade Organization (JETRO) are appointed as enquiry points.
 In addition, it is desirable to make claims based specifically on provisions of the TBT Agreement or international rules rather than merely expressing concerns.